William Devin Howell: Investigation

 All seven victims disappeared in 2003 and the cases remained unsolved for months, until Howell became a suspect in Arizmendi's disappearance in April 2004.
 Police seized his van in North Carolina and discovered that several of the seat cushions had been removed, but blood from two people was found soaked into the floor of the van underneath some carpet.
 DNA taken from Arizmendi's relatives determined that one of the blood samples was 99 percent certain to have come from Arizmendi.
 They also found 6 videotapes of Howell having "bizarre" sex with women, but the videos were shot in a way to ensure that their faces were not clearly visible.

+Howell was arrested in Hampton, Virginia, on May 15, 2005.
 Because Arizmendi's body was yet to be found, Howell was charged at that time with first degree manslaughter.
 Later, he was also charged with witness tampering after threatening another inmate.
 In January 2007, shortly after the trial began, Howell entered an Alford plea to first degree manslaughter, meaning that he did not admit to the crime but conceded that the prosecution had enough evidence to make a conviction likely.

 At sentencing, Howell continued to insist that he did not kill Arizmendi, arguing that the blood stains were from a physical fight that Arizmendi had in the van with her boyfriend.
 He also tried to get his Alford plea thrown out, claiming that he had only entered the plea because his public defender pressured him.
 Howell was sentenced to 15 years in prison for manslaughter in the first degree.

-Just weeks later, a hunter found human bones behind the WestFarms shopping mall in West Hartford.
+Just weeks later, a hunter found human bones behind a shopping plaza in New Britain.
 They were later identified as Cusack, Martinez, and Menard.
 More remains were discovered on April 28, 2015, and they were identified as Arizmendi, Gonzalez, Camilini, and Whistnant.

 Howell later told his cellmate that there was a monster inside of him and described himself as a "sick ripper," which led to Howell being referred to as the Sick Ripper by some media outlets.
 He also told the inmate during a card game that he kept one of the women's bodies in his van for two weeks because it was too cold outside to bury her.
 He slept next to her and called the victim his "baby."
 Howell later cut off the tips of her fingers, dismantled her bottom jaw and disposed of the body parts in Virginia.